shader-slang/slang/docs/user-guide/a1-06-spirv-target-specifics.md

 }
 ```

-When targeting SPIR-V, the patch function is merged as a part of the Hull shader, because GLSL nor SPIR-V differentiates them like how HLSL does.
+When targeting SPIR-V, the patch function is merged as a part of the Hull shader, because SPIR-V doesn't have a same concept as `patchconstantfunc`.
+The function used for `patchconstantfunc` should be called only once for each patch.

 As an example, a Hull shader will be emitted as following,
 ```
 void main() {
     ...
     main(patch, gl_InvocationID);
-    barrier();
+    barrier(); // OpControlBarrier
     if (gl_InvocationID == 0)
     {
         constants(path);